 Daniel Augustus Beaufort married Emily Davis in 1851.
 They had two children: another Francis Beaufort, and Leicester Paul who was born in 1853.
 From 1850-72 Rev Daniel was rector of Warburton in Cheshire; he then retired from the church and went to live at Lee, Lewisham.
 Francis Beaufort joined the Royal Artillery and was sent to India.
 Leicester Beaufort went to Westminster School and then to Queen’s College Oxford.
 He graduated in 1875 before becoming a barrister of the Inner Temple in 1879.
 When he married Edith Griffith he was working as a barrister in courts in the north of England, though he and Edith are more likely to have settled down into married life living near London, where the senior courts and all the barristers’ offices were.

-Edith began to do the duties of the wife of a professional man: she managed the household, and had children, two daughters - Marion Cicely, born 1884; and Ursula Ernestine born 1885.
-At some stage Leicester Beaufort was elected to the London School Board (I haven’t been able to find exactly when).
-And their lives were going on in a very ordinary and predictable way when Leicester Beaufort was offered, and accepted, a job that - in due course - sent him and his family to the other end of the world.
+Returning to the 1880s, as the wife of a professional man, Emily had a household to manage; and she soon had two daughters - Marion Cicely, born 1884; and Ursula Ernestine born 1885.
+At some stage Leicester Beaufort was elected to the London School Board (I haven’t been able to find exactly when) and their lives were going on in a very ordinary and predictable way when Leicester Beaufort was offered, and accepted, a job that - in due course - sent him and his family to the other end of the world.
 Of course, Australia and New Zealand are at the other end of the world from England.
 But I think it’s a lot further, psychologically speaking, to Borneo.

 I hope I’ve shown above that Leicester Beaufort’s family had a track record of working for companies that traded through, and then governed, parts of the world that were not part of the British Empire - at least, not yet.
 Usually these parts of the world got absorbed into the Empire once the private companies had done all the hard work of getting their foot in the door.
 In the 1880s it was no longer an option for Leicester Beaufort to take a job with the East India Company; but there were other, similar, companies - including the British North Borneo Company, which had been (to quote a contemporary Cyclopedia) “taken under the protection of the British crown” on 12 May 1888.